pyalarmdotcom/alarmdotcom/README.md

       required: false
       type: string

+    #  The two parameters below are deprecated and will be removed in a future version.

     adt:
       description: Specifies whether or not to use the ADT login method to work around problems logging in to ADT accounts.
       required: false